jamesnovak/SetupAIAD/README.md

 # SetupAIAD
-PowerShell scripts that will automate setting up one or more CDS environments
+PowerShell scripts that will automate setting up one or more CDS users and Power Apps environments